lupyuen/lupyuen.github.io/src/mynewt.md

 # Decouple SiFive FE310 from rv32imac

-TODO

-There's a peculiar problem with RISC-V on Mynewt...
+There's a peculiar problem compiling RISC-V Firmware on Mynewt...

-Fix dependency of rv32imac on fe310...

 ```text
 Error: In file included from ...